Blog post: Things to consider before you break-up, separate, or get a divorce

 There's no such thing as the perfect person, but you can have a near-perfect relationship - because relationships are primarily skills and attitudes.
 Both are malleable, and both can be learned.

-*Note: Autism Spectrum Disorders (ASD) and Attention Deficit Disorders (ADHD) are not psychological disorders.
-They are neurological disorders.
-Although, of course, they can impact mental and relational health.
+*Autism Spectrum Disorders (ASD) and Attention Deficit Disorders (ADHD) are neurological disorders.

 Previous